HaliteChallenge/Halite-II/admin/INSTALL.md

     gcloud compute instance-groups managed recreate-instances coordinator-instances --instances=<list instance IDs here>

 Change `coordinator-instances` to the appropriate group.
+For coordinator servers, you probably want to recreate them one-by-one, to make sure the game API does not go down during the process.